anytizer/sargam-blog.lmms/README.md

 And it feels like as in this audio file - [listen](random.ogg) | [XPT File](random.xpt) for LMMS (import this file in piano roll editor) | [Project File](random.mmpz)

 ## Other possibilities

 ### Finding out raag name of an existing SARGAM
 If you fill up SARGAM, it can give you the possible raags that matches it.
 There are always a multiple match due to:
 * Some notes are skipped in your SARGAM.
 * It really matches to many other raags.

-Differntiation with other raags:
+## Differentiation with other raags
 Oh, when the notes match to many other raags, it is worth mentioning that a raag was also a way of singing it with various styles of stresses on the syllables.
 Hence, officially, there are raags with exactly similar notes, yet different names, different times for performance, and diffence to human ears.